Last updated: February 1st, 2023

 But it was well worth it, and not remotely difficult aside from keeping track of the hardware.

 The fenders fit beautifully, and were clearly customized for the specific model.
-No two bike (or scooter) models have exactly the same fender mounts and positions, so generic fenders can be awfully frustrating to install, sometimes requiring hacksaws and exotic hardware.
-You may find cheaper fenders elsewhere, but I’d happily pay the higher price for Swifty’s own, properly-fitting model.
+No two bike (or scooter) models have exactly the same fender mounts and positions, so generic fenders can be awfully frustrating to install.
+I’ve often resorted to hacksaws and exotic hardware.
+You may find cheaper fenders elsewhere, but I happily paid the premium for Swifty’s own, properly-fitting model.

 I was able to install both the front and rear fenders without removing either wheel.
 Just deflate the tire so it’s easily compressed, and use a ball-end hex key if you have one.
-Slightly slower, but I prefer that to reinstalling wheels with bolt-on axles.
+It’s slightly slower, but I prefer it to reinstalling wheels with bolt-on axles.

 This could be a long section, since there’s a lot to like.
-I’ll try to stick to the non-obvious factors that you couldn’t easily get from their web pages or YouTube videos.
+I’ll try to stick to factors that aren’t obvious in their web pages or YouTube videos.

 It really boils down to two things: a great ride and great design.
 That’s all a little nebulous, perhaps, so below is what I mean.